alxn0/zet/23/README.md

-# Cophenetic distances and correlation
+# Cophenetic distances, cophenetic correlations and sheppard-like
+diagram

 ## Distance
 In clustering, the cophenetic distance is the *distance treshold* at which two objects while be fused in a same cluster.